164 RE100 companies have made a commitment to go '100% renewable'. Read about the actions they are taking and why.

 The Goldman Sachs Group, Inc. is a leading global investment banking, securities and investment management firm that provides a wide range of financial services to corporations, financial institutions, governments and high-net-worth individuals.
 The company recognizes the key role it can play in addressing climate change by deploying capital to low-carbon solutions including renewable energy.
 It has set a RE100 target of being 100% renewable by 2020.

 Google is a global technology leader focused on improving the ways people connect with information.
 Google’s innovations in web search and advertising have made its website a top Internet property and its brand one of the most recognized in the world.
-Google is committed to sourcing 100% renewable electricity and has an interim target to triple its renewable energy purchasing by 2025.
+Google achieved its goal of sourcing 100% renewable electricity globally in 2017.

 HP Inc., a global leader in printing and personal systems, has made a RE100 commitment to use 100% renewable energy to power its electricity.
 The company has set an interim goal of sourcing 40% renewable electricity by 2020.